PavlidisLab/ermineR/README.md

 devtools::install_github('PavlidisLab/ermineR')
 ```

 If ermineR cannot find your java home by itself.
-Use either install
+Either install
 rJava or use `Sys.setenv(JAVA_HOME=javaHome)` to point ermineR to the
 right path.